Compared to more developed markets in the west, trust in Asia is in fairly rude health, according to Edelman’s 2013 Trust Barometer.

 - Other than in Mexico, NGOs are held in the highest regard globally in Asia.

-The study also reminds us, should we need reminding, that trust in Asian companies in developed countries remains low – see the chart below.
+The study also reminds us, should we need reminding, that trust in Asian companies in developed countries remains low:

-While it is hardly surprising that Indian firms, many of which have been expanding internationally for some time, are held in higher esteem in developed markets than their Chinese counterparts, the reverse is the case in emerging markets.
+It is hardly surprising that Indian firms, many of which have been expanding internationally for some time, are held in higher esteem in developed markets than their Chinese counterparts.
+Yet the reverse is the case in emerging markets.
+Why?

 My guess is that the principal reason for this is that Chinese firms have placed greater emphasis on expanding first in emerging Asian markets, whereas Indian firms have tended to leverage their Anglophile connections and shared English language to prioritise markets such as the UK and USA.